needle-mirror/com.unity.cloud.assets/Documentation~/troubleshooting.md

 ![Login Successful](images/login-redirect.png)

-If you aren't automatically redirected to the Editor and nothing happens when you select **Launch Application**, return to the Editor.
-This should continue the authentication process.
+If the browser fails to redirect you to the Editor, and selecting **Launch Application**  does nothing, return to the Editor.
+Manually returning to the continues the authentication process.

 **I can't see my assets**

-If you can't see any assets, your organization might not have the asset management feature flag enabled.
-You'll need to [request access to the beta](https://docs.unity3d.com/docs-asset-manager/manual/request-access.html).
+If you can't see any assets, verify that your Organization have the asset management feature flag enabled.
+To enable the feature flag, [request access to the beta](https://docs.unity3d.com/docs-asset-manager/manual/request-access.html).

 ### Asset Database Uploader sample